-In accordance with Government Auditing Standards, we have also issued a report dated October 1, 2021 on our consideration of the Agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated May 13, 2022, on our consideration of the Agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Agency's internal control over financial reporting and compliance.

-Larson & Company, PC Spanish Fork, Utah October 1, 2021
+Larson & Company, PC Spanish Fork, Utah May 13, 2022

-STANSBURY SERVICE AGENCY OF TOOELE COUNTY Management's Discussion and Analysis December 31, 2020
+STANSBURY SERVICE AGENCY OF TOOELE COUNTY Management's Discussion and Analysis December 31, 2021

-This section of the Stansbury Service Agency of Tooele County's (Agency) annual financial report presents our discussion and analysis of the Agency's financial performance during the fiscal year ended December 31, 2020.
-Please read it in conjunction with the transmittal letter at the front of this report and the financial statements, which follow this section:
+This section of the Stansbury Service Agency of Tooele County's (Agency) annual financial report presents our discussion and analysis of the Agency's financial performance during the fiscal year ended December 31, 2021.
+Please read it in conjunction with the financial statements, which follow this section: